StackStorm/stackstorm-k8s/README.md

 ### Build st2packs image

 To build the st2packs image which contains your required packs installed in `/opt/stackstorm/packs` and `/opt/stackstorm/virtualenvs`, define the `PACKS` build argument using a space separated list of pack names.
-For example, to install the `email` and `vault` packs (in addition to the default system packs), run:

 Set DOCKER_REGISTRY to the docker registry URL.
-If using the private docker registry in the k8s cluster, use `localhost:5000`.
+If using the private docker registry in the k8s cluster, set `DOCKER_REGISTRY`to `localhost:5000`.

 ```
 cd st2packs
-docker build --build-arg PACKS="<pack names>" -t ${DOCKER_REGISTRY}/st2packs:latest .
+docker build --build-arg PACKS="<pack_names>" -t ${DOCKER_REGISTRY}/st2packs:latest .
 docker push ${DOCKER_REGISTRY}/st2packs:latest
 ```